 17 – Rely On Yourself

 If you want to earn an income, you must rely on yourself.
 If you want to save more money, you must rely on yourself.
 If you want to be a millionaire, you guessed it… You must rely on YOURSELF.
-The only person that you can always rely on, no matter what, is yourself.
+The only person that you can always rely on, no matter what the circumstance is, is yourself.

 18 – Renew Your Commitment